 - If you intend to have leftovers, transfer the amount of pasta you think you’ll be eating immediately to a serving bowl and mix in pesto with splashes of cooking water.
 Otherwise, you can mix the pasta and pesto together in your cooking pot, adding splashes of cooking water as necessary.
 Keep in mind that you have diluted the flavor a bit with the cooking water, so taste and add more lemon, salt or a drizzle of olive oil as necessary.

-- This pesto is vegan as long as you skip the Parmesan.
-It's also gluten-free, as long as you're serving it on gluten-free pasta or whatever.
+Make it vegan: This pesto is vegan as long as you skip the Parmesan.

-- If you're in the market for a food processor, I recently bought this small, highly rated Cuisinart food processor and it's been treating me well.
+Recommended equipment: If you’re in the market for a food processor, I love this small, highly rated Cuisinart food processor (affiliate link).